minocys/react-native-intro-demo/README.md

 # react-native-intro-demo
-Live demo code from my short introductory presentation of React-Native.
+This is the demo code written during my short introductory presentation on React-Native.